-The City of Columbia Public Works Department upgraded over 300 lighting fixtures to run more efficient LED lighting across multiple locations in the 5th & Walnut, Short St, and 10th & Cherry parking garages.
-This was completed in September of 2021.
-These updates are estimated to reduce our annual kWh usage by more than 215,000 kWh and lead to an estimated annual cost savings of more than \$21,000 and approximately 145 annual Metric Tons of CO2e avoided.
+The City of Columbia Public Works Department upgraded more than 300 lighting fixtures to run more efficient LED lighting across multiple locations in the Fifth & Walnut, Short Street, and Tenth & Cherry parking garages.
+This was completed in September 2021.
+These updates are estimated to reduce our annual kWh usage by more than 215,000 kWh and lead to an estimated annual cost savings of more than \$21,000 and approximately 145 annual metric tons of CO2e avoided.\

-Approximate emissions avoided were calculated using 2020 MISO SRMW emissions factors.
+\Approximate emissions avoided were calculated using 2020 MISO SRMW emissions factors.